omegaui/omegaide/README.md

 Like the one we need in compiling a groovy project.

-The first field is asking the type of file and the second one is asking the file name in which the paths will be written.
+The first field is asking the extension of the file and the second one is asking the file name in which the paths will be written.
 The **"** component is for surrounding the paths within double-quotes if you want.

 Don't forget to Click Apply else you will lose changes.